m-wiesner/BCUBED/README.md

  using a set of known labels for a data set, and cluster assignmnets of each data point stored as either vector or cell arrays where each cell/row represets a data point in which an array containing class or cluster assignments is stored.
-The multi-class variant should not yet be used and does not scale well.
+The multi-class variant (.m) should not yet be used and does not scale well.
+The single-class variant is on the order of 1000 times faster than the other bcubed scoring available on pip, but the multiclass variant has not been implemented in python as it suffers from the same slow performace.

  Python and matlab implementations are provided.

+##Installation
+  The easiest way to install is to run the following command.

+      pip install B3score

+  Otherwise just clone or download the repo.

 ##Inputs
 --------------------------------------------------------------------------------